 sexual and gender-based violence.

 As of August 2022, both ISS and SWIMS have been deployed in 100 Metropolitan, Municipal and District Assemblies (MMDAs), with additional 60 MMDAs to be covered by the end of 2022.
 Key results in 2021 include reaching over 30,000 children-in-need through ISS.
-This included 11,082 children (including 7,355 girls) who received intersectoral case management services across the 100 MMDAs.
-Over 960 children living in residential facilities were profiled, and over 1,350 children were reunified with their primary caregiver or provided with family-based care or alternative care services.
+This included 11082 children (including 7355 girls) who received intersectoral case management services across the 100 MMDAs.
+Over 960 children living in residential facilities were profiled, and over 1350 children were reunified with their primary caregiver or provided with family-based care or alternative care services.

 Still, challenges remain in terms of the completeness and quality of data and case management.
 Efforts are underway to strengthen the interoperability between SWIMS and other systems, such as the Maternal & Child Health e-Tracker of the Ghana Health Service, the Single Window Citizens Engagement Service (SWCES), the Ghana Child Labor Monitoring System (GCLMS), and the National Monitoring and Evaluation Information System (NaMEIS).
 The availability of the social service workforce is also limited.
 Only 3 out of 16 regions have filled more than 50% of minimum position per the Local Government Service staffing norms.